 Travel this morning to Cirencester, known as Corinium in Roman times and bested only by Londinium (London) in terms of importance when Britain was part of the Roman Empire.
 A specialist-guided tour of Chedworth Villa reveals some of the most elaborate Roman antiquities in Britain.
 The site is preserved in the style of a Victorian archeological dig, and we'll see impressive Roman mosaics, bathhouse rooms, remnants of the steam heating system, and the Nymphaeum, still fed by water that filters through ancient Cotswold limestone.
 The hidden valley where Chedworth is located offers glorious rural vistas, with fields hemmed by stands of poplar, chestnut, rowan and whitebeam.
 The area abounds in sheep, whose wool made the Cotswolds wealthy in the Middle Ages, and numerous wildlife species inhabit the hedgerows.
 Raptor sightings are common, and we find scores of pheasants in season.
 Walk to Chedworth village and The Seven Tuns pub for lunch.

 This afternoon, take a private tour of Highgrove House and Gardens, the country residence of HRH the Prince of Wales, who is an ardent supporter of wildlife conservation and rural landscapes in Britain.
 Such was his love for the landscape, history and people of the Cotswolds that Prince Charles chose to make this 1796 manor house his personal home.
 The gardens, 35 years in the making, reflect great diversity, from the genteel setting of the Sundial Garden to the unstructured beauty of the Wildflower Meadow.
-Later, browse the market town of Tetbury, famous for its antique shops, before continuing to Whatley Manor outside Malmesbury to spend two nights.
+Later, browse the market town of Tetbury, famous for its antique shops, before continuing to our country manor to spend two nights.